Fundementals of Ozone Solubility

 Ozone output (g/hr) is not the only number to base your ozone generator choice on.
 If your goal is to create 10 mg/l of ozone in water but your ozone generator only produces ozone at 1% by weight, it can produce as much ozone in g/hr as you desire, but it will never achieve your goal.
 Ozone concentration is just as important and in some applications, more important than overall ozone output in g/hr.

 In most applications, we have no control over water temperature.
 This is simply a value we must be aware of, and plan accordingly.
 In higher temperatures, applications use ozone generators with the highest concentration of ozone available to overcome this issue.
 Be careful when increasing water pressure as increased pressures can also increase temperature.

 In small applications, it may be acceptable to place laboratory glassware in ice, or a cooler environment.
 Whenever possible use the coldest water temperatures possible.
 In process applications when choosing where to dissolve ozone into water, look for the process step where water temperature is the coolest.

-Ozone may be bubbled into water, or another liquid in systems as small as a beacon in a lab, to a municipal water plant contact basin.
+Ozone may be bubbled into water, or another liquid, in systems as small as a beaker in a lab, or as large as a municipal water plant contact basin.
 Bubble diffusers can, and do provide sufficient mass transfer of ozone into liquid if implemented properly.

 Smaller bubbles have greater surface area per volume and therefore increase mass transfer into water.
 Use the smallest pore diffuser available.